sitinur21/sitinur21.github.io/index.md

 ## About me:
-<h1><align="justify">Being one of the current 6th semester students at the Indonesian University of Education, System Education and
-Information Technology Study Program.
+Being one of the current 6th semester students at the Indonesian University of Education, System Education and Information Technology Study Program.
 Has gained a lot of knowledge and experience through lecture activities both in the education and IT fields.
 With high curiosity and trying to explore in adding knowledge and experience, by participating in several activities, one of which is an internship, helping to find an interest in the field of technology and information, especially UI / UX Design, Multimedia, Data Management, System Analyst.
-With this I would like to further explore the capabilities and experience in the Information Technology (IT) field</h1>
+With this I would like to further explore the capabilities and experience in the Information Technology (IT) field.

 ---